10 Best Running Jackets Reviewed and Tested

 I don’t know about you, but when I run, I have a decent amount of things I carry with me: my phone; headphones; a water bottle; my ID and some cash; a multi-tool/pocket knife; and usually an energy gel or other supplement, just in case.
 Since I only have two hands, I need somewhere to put all of those things while I run, and that is why it is important for my running gear to have pockets.

-Q: What is the difference between waterproof and water resistant?
+Q: Whats the difference between waterproof and water resistance?

 - Sweat: 7 Reasons It Does a Body Good, Fitness Magazine, ,